Foreign relations of Saudi Arabia: Islamist exportation

+Other relations

-In February 2019, Saudi Arabia's Crown Prince Mohammad bin Salman defended Xinjiang re-education camps for Muslims, saying "China has the right to carry out anti-terrorism and de-extremisation work for its national security."
+In February 2019, Saudi Arabia's Crown prince Mohammad bin Salman defended Xinjiang internment camps for Muslims, saying "China has the right to carry out anti-terrorism and de-extermination work for its national security."
 China has allegedly imprisoned up to 2 million Muslims in concentration camps, where they are subject to abuse and torture.

+Diplomatic relations

+List of countries which Saudi Arabia maintains diplomatic relations with: